 One approach to estimating trend inflation is to exploit variation across the components of inflation (across sectors) to reduce noise.
-The most prominent such estimates are "core" measures (e.g., Gordon (1981), Eckstein (1981)) that exclude inflation from the volatile food and energy sectors.
-Alternative core measures include trimmed mean or median of sectoral inflation rates (for example, see the early work by Bryan and Cecchetti (1994) or the paper in this volume by Ball and Mazumder (2018)).
-Ehrmann et al (2018) provide an an up-to-date summary of work at the ECB involving underlying and sectoral inflation.
+The most prominent such estimates are "core" measures (e.g., Gordon, 1975 Eckstein, 1981) that exclude inflation from the volatile food and energy sectors.
+Alternative core measures include trimmed mean or median of sectorial inflation rates; for example, see the early work by Bryan and Cecchetti (1994) or the paper by Ball and Mazumder in this volume.
+Ehrmann and others (2018) provide an up-to-date summary of work at the European Central Bank (ECB) involving underlying and sectorial inflation.

 The HICP has 12 second-tier components, which we modify to create 13 components by pooling the energy components of housing and transportation into a separate "energy" component.
-These 13 inflation components are plotted in Figure 2.
-The heterogeneity of the time series properties of these components is striking.
-Some sectors exhibit large seasonal variation (for example, clothing), others exhibit large non-seasonal quarterly variation (energy) or outliers (healthcare), and relative price movements impart different lower-frequency trends in each sector.
-Almost as striking is the apparent variation over time in those time series properties, for example the seasonal components of furnishing, clothing, and transportation have increased markedly over this period.
-The heterogeneity of these components suggests that there could be considerable gains from using a multivariate approach that allows the components to have distinct time series properties and uses both time series smoothing and cross-sectional weighting to estimate aggregate HICP trend inflation.
+These 13 inflation components are plotted in figure 2.
+The heterogeneity of the time-series properties of these components is striking.
+Some sectors exhibit large seasonal variation (for example, clothing), others exhibit large nonseasonal quarterly variation (energy) or outliers (healthcare), and relative price movements impart different lower-frequency trends in each sector.
+Almost as striking is the apparent variation over time in those time-series properties, for example, the seasonal components of furnishing, clothing, and transportation have increased markedly over this period.
+The heterogeneity of these components suggests that there could be considerable gains from using a multivariate approach that allows the components to have distinct time-series properties and uses both time-series smoothing and cross-sectional weighting to estimate aggregate HICP trend inflation.

 This paper makes three contributions towards measuring trend HICP inflation.
-First, we estimate an unobserved components model with stochastic volatility (UCSV), which extends the UCSV model in Stock and Watson (2007) to include a seasonal component.
-This univariate model is an extension of the textbook unobserved components (UC) model1 to incorporate stochastic volatility to capture the time-varying importance of the trend, seasonal and irregular components.2
+First, we estimate an unobserved components (UC) model with stochastic volatility (UCSV), which extends the UCSV model in Stock and Watson (2007) to include a seasonal component.
+This univariate model is an extension of the textbook unobserved components model to incorporate stochastic volatility to capture the time-varying importance of the trend, seasonal, and irregular components. $^{\rm 2}$